drewzemke-rss/mcp-hackathon/README.md

 1. Clone this repo.
 2. Go to the `mcp-chat` directory, follow the instructions in [the readme](./mcp-chat/README.md) to set it up.
-3. Run `pnpm ask "Oh, hello!"` to confirm that you can communicate with the LLM.
+3. Run `pnpm ask "Oh, hello"` to confirm that you can communicate with the LLM.

 ### Ex.
 1A: Add a (Non-MCP) Tool